 Credit card issuers are not likely to offer outright credit card debt forgiveness.
-They are in business to make money, and they don’t make money by forgiving debts.
+They are in business to make money and don’t make money by forgiving debts.

 That said, you may still be able to negotiate a payment plan that gives you more time to pay or reduces your interest rate.
 And in some cases, it may be possible to negotiate a settlement for less than the amount you owe.